klausler/fortran-wringer-tests/README.md

   two repeated quotation marks that are necessary to encode an instance of a quotation mark in the character value.
-* The standard allows the character literal file name on an `INCLUDE` line to have a character kind suffix.
+* The standard allows the character literal file name on an `INCLUDE` line to have a character kind prefix.
 Only one compiler supports it.
 * Don't `INQUIRE` on a closed unit number or on a directory.
 * Don't `INQUIRE(POSITION=)` on a unit after positioning it with `REWIND` or `BACKSPACE`; no two compilers agree on all cases.